dwbell/FitnessMonitor/README.md

 <code>sudo raspi-config</code> (Run the wifi script and/or enable SSH as needed)

 5) Type in, <code>sudo ip link show</code>, this will produce your network interfaces,
-ensure that wlan0 or eth0 for are marked as 'UP'
+ensure that wlan0 or eth0 are marked as 'UP'

 6) At this point you can run a good ol' ping test
 <code>ping google.com</code>